-1.2 THIS REPORT
+1.2 PURPOSE OF THIS REPORT

 This report examines the health benefits of additional measures that could be put in place to reduce particle levels further than the levels predicted from currently agreed policies.
-The results of this assessment form an important component of the analysis of the costs and benefits of measures to reduce PM{10} concentrations.
+This analysis is based on the revised $PM{10}$ modelling presented by Stedman et al (2002) and updates the health benefit calculations presented by DEFRA et al (2001b) and Stedman et al (2001c).
+The results of this assessment form an important component of the analysis of the costs and benefits of measures to reduce $PM{10}$ concentrations.
+This document provides additional technical information to support the revised air quality modelling results included in the recently published Addendum to the AQS (DEFRA et al, 2003) resulting from the AQS consultation.